hlord2000/nordic-lib-kicad/README.md

 https://raw.githubusercontent.com/hlord2000/hlord2000-kicad-repository/main/repository.json
 ```
 Then, using the dropdown in the PCM, switch to "hlord2000's KiCAD Repository" and click on the "Libraries" tab.

-## KLC compliance is established using KiCAD's official scripts within the "kicad-library-utils" folder and the "lib_check.sh" script
-### Compliance for the purposes of this library is defined as zero errors for footprints and symbols.
-Reasonable warnings about pin position or names may be accepted.

 ## Seeking pull-requests for any footprint/symbol/3D model marked 🚧